cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

   queryCapability: CapabilityKey
   ) {

-    // Retrieve the query result from the provable store using the query's identifier. resultRecord = privateStore.get(resultQueryPath(queryIdentifier))
+    // Retrieve the query result from the private store using the query's identifier. resultRecord = privateStore.get(resultQueryPath(queryIdentifier))
     abortTransactionUnless(resultRecord !== null)

     // Abort the transaction unless the caller has the right to clean the query result abortTransactionUnless(authenticateCapability(queryId, queryCapability))

-    // Delete the query result from the public store. privateStore.delete(resultQueryPath(queryId))
+    // Delete the query result from the the local, private store. privateStore.delete(resultQueryPath(queryId))
 }
 ```
 - **Precondition**
-  - There is a query result stored in the `provableStore` identified by `queryId`.
+  - There is a query result stored in the `privateStore` identified by `queryId`.
   - The caller has the right to clean the query result
 - **Postcondition**
-  - The query result identified by `queryId` is deleted from the `provableStore`.
+  - The query result identified by `queryId` is deleted from the `privateStore`.

 #### Timeouts